About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 • sharpening of attention, intellectual abilities and memory.

-An important role in the popularization of this invigorating drink belongs to advertising.
-Endless viewing of videos with images of beautiful and successful people with a cup of coffee in their hands, broadcast on television or on the Internet, numerous printed advertisements listing the beneficial properties of this drink - all this is deposited in people's subconscious, and they begin to buy this product with pleasure in stores, without thinking about the fact that it harms our health.
+Advertising plays an important role in the popularization of this invigorating drink.
+Endless viewing of videos with images of beautiful and successful people with a cup of coffee in their hands, broadcast on television or on the Internet, numerous printed advertisements listing the beneficial properties of this drink - all this is deposited in people’s subconscious, and they begin to buy this product with pleasure. stores, without thinking about the fact that it is harmful to our health.

-With prolonged use of coffee, we notice that this “ritual” becomes an integral part of our lives, and without a morning dose of an invigorating drink, our mood deteriorates and everything falls out of our hands.
-Such dependence is not observed in those who clearly follow the "daily intake of the drink", and in such cases, drinking coffee does not harm health.
+With prolonged drinking of coffee, we notice that this “ritual” becomes an integral part of our life, and without a morning dose of an invigorating drink, our mood worsens and everything falls out of hand.
+This dependence is not observed in those who strictly monitor the “daily intake” of the drink, and in such cases, drinking coffee does not harm health.

 What dose of coffee is considered normal?

-One liter of coffee brewed in the traditional way contains about 1500 mg of caffeine.
-A day for the human body is considered a harmless dose of this substance that stimulates the nervous system, which is no more than 1000 mg.
-When it is exceeded, depletion of nerve cells is observed and after a while a person develops dependence.
+One liter of traditionally brewed coffee contains about 1500 mg of caffeine.
+A daily dose of this substance that stimulates the nervous system is considered harmless for the human body, which is no more than 1000 mg.
+When it is exceeded, depletion of nerve cells is observed and after some time the person develops dependence.

-Most of the studies done on the effects of coffee on the body show that the maximum allowable dose of caffeine per day is 500-600 mg (i.e. no more than 5-6 cups of coffee), and for children and adolescents it is even lower.
-With the development of addiction or an overdose of caffeine, a person develops the following symptoms:
+Most studies conducted to study the effects of coffee on the body show that the maximum permissible dose of caffeine per day is 500-600 mg (i.e., no more than 5-6 cups of coffee), and for children and adolescents it is even lower.
+When addiction or overdose of caffeine develops, a person experiences the following symptoms:

 • headache;